Nebulaevo/url-toolbox/README.md

 ## URL subclass : `RelativeUrl`

-Class extending `URL` to represent a relative http url (includes the same representation utils and setter shortcuts as `XUrl`).
+Class extending `URL` to represent a relative http url, with representation utils, and setter shortcuts,.

-Attributes describing the the url "base" are **read only** and contains an empty string (protocol, username, password, host, hostname or port).\
-The href attribute can receive a relative url string, or a full url, in which case it will just ignore the url base.

 ℹ️ Setter shortcuts and representation utils are common between `XUrl` & `RelativeUrl` and are detailed here : [`XUrl` & `RelativeUrl` common utils](#xurl--relativeurl--common-utils)

 ### Instance Creation

-Instances can be created with `new` or `RelativeUrl.parse`
+Instances can be created with `new` or `RelativeUrl.parse`, with a relative or an absolute url string.\
+If using an absolute url string, the expected protocol is http:, or https:, use of any other protocol will fail with a `TypeError`.

 ```js
 import { RelativeUrl } from 'url-toolbox'